🗺️ Route Map from Mariden Resort

 - 45-60 minutes to Pacifico Beach - day trip for world-class surf sessions

-- 30 minutes to Magpupungko - combine both in one epic east-coast day
+- 30 minutes to Magpupungko tidal pools - combine both in one epic east-coast day

 - Lower costs - Del Carmen accommodation cheaper than staying in Pacifico or GL